 Furthermore, in Romans we read "For in this hope we were saved.
 Now hope that is seen is not hope.
 For who hopes for what he sees?
 But if we hope for what we do not see, we wait for it patience" (Romans 8:24-25).
 In another Scripture, we are encouraged that "...according to His great mercy, He has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead" (1 Peter 1:3).

 Brethren, this kind of article is needed Christ our hope needs our attention daily!
-Let's hope in Him and not just on the advancement of our earthly careers.
-When our years winds down and our bodies becoming weary, when our careers starts or end and when the Lord comes or death catches up with us, hope will be there as security to our futures.
-Let us continue to hope in Christ His precious promises are unshakeable.
+Let's hope in Him and not just in the advancement of our earthly careers.
+When our years wind down and our bodies become weary, when our careers start or end, and when the Lord comes or death catches up with us, hope will be there as security to our futures.
+Let us continue to hope in Christ His precious promises are unshakable.
 Now, the above Scriptures remind us of God's eternal promises.
 There is no good promise of God that ever failed.
 Throughout the history of Israel, the Lord gave them many promises which served as hope that carried them and their descendants well into the future (Isaiah 43:1-13).
 The Lord Almighty created hope through His promises, which are vested in His faithfulness and holiness.
 This is a hope based on genuine faith.
-It is not just a mere wish for something, but in essence it is placing a strong confidence in God's abilities to fulfill our hopes and expectations (Psalm 42:5; 71:5; Romans 4:18; Hebrews 11:1).
+It is not just a mere wish for something, but in essence, it is placing a strong confidence in God's abilities to fulfill our hopes and expectations (Psalm 42:5; 71:5; Romans 4:18; Hebrews 11:1).
 Eternal Glory be to Yahweh!

-Given to our ever-changing environment politically and otherwise it is always so tempting to for us as people to put our hope in other things than on the Lord, and this results in us moving subtly away from the Lord.
-In addition, while we are writing about hope, there is need to mention faith as a co-pillar of our Christian belief in this article.
+Given our ever-changing environment politically and otherwise, it is always so tempting for us as people to put our hope in other things than the Lord, and this results in us moving subtly away from the Lord.
+In addition, while we are writing about hope, there is a need to mention faith as a co-pillar of our Christian belief in this article.
 Faith and hope are inseparable (Romans 5: 1-5; Galatians 5:5; 1 Peter 1:21).
-Therefore those without God have no faith nor any hope in the promises God has for "...those who through faith and patience inherit the promises" (Hebrews 6:11-12 NKJV).
+Therefore, those without God have no faith nor any hope in the promises God has for "...those who through faith and patience inherit the promises" (Hebrews 6:11-12 NKJV).

 What is Our Greatest Hope as Christians?

-Some 22 years ago, I was living in an apartment in Johannesburg city centre.
-Due to economic conditions I lost my first job through retrenchment.
+Kindly allow me to share a personal testimony, some 22 years ago, I was living in an apartment in Johannesburg city center.
+Due to economic conditions, I lost my first job through retrenchment.
 I got my last pay cheque and paid my rent, and I used some of the money to buy myself a bed.
-I did not panic of losing my apartment; I hoped in the Lord to bless me with a new job and after prayer and fasting, my hope was met and I got blessed with a new and better paying job.
+I did not panic about losing my apartment; I hoped the Lord to bless me with a new job and after prayer and fasting, my hope was met and I got blessed with a new and better-paying job.
 Naturally, people with no faith run to man for help and not to the Lord; this is their greatest loss.
-Unfavorable circumstances should require us to act by faith, hoping on God's flawless promises.
+Unfavorable circumstances should require us to act by faith, hoping for God's flawless promises.
 I don't want to sound like a prosperity teacher; however, the Lord promised to supply our needs (Matthew 7:7; Philippians 4:19), to heal us (Isaiah 53:5-6), and He also promised us Heaven and eternal life (John 3:16; 14:2-4).
-The only condition being obedience (John 15:7).
+The only condition is obedience (John 15:7).

 Finally, the hope we have received from the Lord gives our lives purpose and stability (Romans 15:13; Colossians 3:1-4; 1 Thessalonians 1:3).
 Having said that, we should work hard through prayer and obedience to keep ourselves free from sin because our day of salvation is also our day of reckoning (1 John 3:2-3; Matthew 24:45-46; 2 Corinthians 5:10).